sarvesh-venkittu/MachineLearning/README.md

 ## Welcome to my Machine Learning and Data Science Repository!

-  In this repository, you will find a collection of projects I have worked on to further my knowledge in this field.
-A quick summary of these projects is:
+In this repository, you will find a collection of ML projects I have worked on, such as:

+🚢 titanic.py, a program to predict whether a passenger of the titanic survived given certain data.